colosseum-wiot/colosseum-school-2022/cellular-assignment/README.md

 ## Configure the cellular nodes

 1. Configure the base station:
-    - Configure the RF parameters of the base station to match the following parameters.
+    - Configure the RF parameters of the base station to match the following parameters by using your favorite text editor (e.g. vim, nano).
 Downlink (DL) and uplink (UL) transmission frequencies need to be compatible with the Colosseum scenario in use.
     - `vim /root/radio_code/srslte_config/enb.conf`:<br/><br/>

     ```